pytorch/torchtune/docs/source/recipes/finetune_llm.rst

 Recipe
 ------

-Copy the recipe directly into your own script or notebook to modify and edit for yourself. :download:`Download<../../../recipes/finetune_llm.py>`
+Copy the recipe directly into your own script or notebook to modify and edit for yourself.

 .. literalinclude:: ../../../recipes/finetune_llm.py
-    :pyobject: recipe

 Configs
 -------